 The Jutila Center Philosophy and History

-In 1995 Finlandia University (then Suomi College) committed to assuming a leadership role in Upper Peninsula’s economic development.
-As a member of the U.P.’s educational consortia, Finlandia recognized several facts: that graduates seeking to invest their lives successfully in a rural region would likely start their own businesses or work for emerging firms; that several peer educational institutions offered training to sustain local businesses; but that few peer institutions were devoted to understanding how to help smaller businesses innovate or to achieve competitive advantage through strategic product differentiation.
+In 1995, Finlandia University (then Suomi College) committed to assuming a leadership role in the Upper Peninsula’s economic development.
+As a member of the U.P.’s educational consortia, Finlandia recognized several facts: that graduates seeking to invest their lives successfully in a rural region would likely start their own businesses or work for emerging firms; that several peer educational institutions offered training to sustain local businesses, but that few peer institutions were devoted to understanding how to help smaller businesses innovate or to achieve competitive advantage through strategic product differentiation.

-To fill its niche among post-secondary educational peers, Finlandia began studying economic development based primarily upon the theory of expansion through innovation, export, and import replacement.
+To fill its niche among post-secondary educational peers, Finlandia began studying economic development based primarily upon the theory of expansion through innovation, export and import replacement.
 Finlandia found that in Finland, as in the Upper Peninsula, businesses were encouraged to cluster in networks to share industry issues and research.
 Unlike Finland, however, in the area of innovation there were no professional product development or industrial design services in the U.P.
 The International School of Art & Design was set up to fill this need.

 The Jutila Center Philosophy